srinivassaitangudu/helpers1/docs/work_tools/docker/all.dockerized_flow.explanation.md

   - Compute the path as relative to the mount point of the caller
   - Use the mount point of the caller container

+# Directory & Module Structure

+- Directory Organization:
+  - `helpers/hdocker`: Contains functions managing Docker operations (e.g.,
+    `run_dockerized_notebook_image_extractor()`)
+  - `dockerized_*`: Houses executable scripts (`extract_notebook_images.py` or
+    `dockerized_latex.py`) that serve as the entry point for users
+    - Core functionalities for the module can be placed in separate files.
+For example, image extraction logic might reside in `helpers/hjupyter`
+  - Naming Convention:`dockerized_*` are just wrappers around the corresponding tools, while the others (example: `extract_notebook_images.py`) are just scripts that perform some function and happen to use docker to achieve it.

 # Testing a dockerized executable

 - Testing a dockerized executable can be complex, since in our development